anony121221/ReHelicity/README.md

 Few things to keep in mind:
 1. ReHelicity is not released yet, and is planned to release some time this week.
 2. This is 100% allowed and does not violate any terms of service.
-I am already being threatened by the helcity devs that I will be perm banned if this is released.
+I am already being threatened by the helicity devs that I will be permanently banned if this is released.
 This is just simply to make peoples life easier.

 # ReHelicity